deepanshs/mrsimulator/docs/user_guide/method/method.rst

     spec_event = SpectralEvent(transition_queries=[trans_query])

 .. note::
-    Python dictionaries can also be used to create and initialize **mrsimulator** objects.
+    Python dictionaries can also be used to create and initialize **MRSimulator** objects.
     To do this, the dictionary must use the object's attribute names as the key strings and be passed to a higher-level object.
 Since a SpectralEvent object holds a list of TransitionQuery objects, the above code could have been written as